olivierfriard/boris_docs/index.rst

 The time budget results can be saved in various formats for further analysis: TSV, CSV for plain text file or Microsoft Excel (XLS), Open Document Spreadsheet (ODS).

-NOTE: If a STATE behavior has an odd number of coded events, BORIS will give you this error message: "The STATE behavior XXX is not paired"
+.. note:: If a STATE behavior has an odd number of coded events, BORIS will give you this error message: "The STATE behavior XXX is not paired"